Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝No human has won a tournament standard chess game against a high spec computer since 2005.❞</i>
+<i>❝There is a video game, called “Lose/Lose” that deletes a random file on your computer every time you kill an enemy.❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>